-The NEOS Server offers Ipopt for the solution of nonlinear programming
+The NEOS Server offers IPOPT for the solution of nonlinear programs.

 The user must submit a model in GAMS